Five Years …

 Just to ease the pressure, Dad came in.
 ‘We think the baby might be coming.
 The contractions are getting closer.’

 ‘Right.’
-(I thought: maybe it’ll settle down, we are three weeks out after all.)
+(I thought: maybe it’ll settle down, we are a couple of weeks out after all.)

 Hamilton?
 Fangio? no chance

 Ten minutes later, we turned right across hectic traffic, parents in the back.
-Mum-to-be moaned in an agonised, primal rhythm.
+Mum-to-be moaning in an agonised, primal rhythm.

 Fast as safety allowed, I drove citywards.
 From the back, more groans.
 With each spasm, the car seat beside me took a few kicks and the floor pan banged from stamping.
 Glancing up, I saw the pain in my mirror.
-A spare part for the moment Dad was ever so supportive of his moaning wife, a lovely man.
+Dad was ever so supportive of his moaning wife, a lovely man.

 A trusted driver, I negotiated corners in cool control.
 In heavy traffic across a busy city, we contended with road works and stupid driving.
 At one point, I started barking fruity advice at other drivers.
 Half-forgotten expletives burst from emotional lips.
 Goodness, did a speed camera flash?